mrkkrp/modalka/README.md

 > the keyboard layout is the same as the current layout, but with Alt (or
 > control pressed, or swapped, or any sort of other key combination).

-It's more hairy of course, but goals of Ergoemacs Mode is entirely different from goals of this package and do not include “lightweightness”.
+It's more hairy of course, but goals of Ergoemacs Mode are entirely different from goals of this package and do not include “lightweightness”.

 ### Example of use